rust-bakery/nom-derive/README.md

 Many examples are provided, and more can be found in the [project tests](https://github.com/rust-bakery/nom-derive/tree/master/tests).

+## Combinators visibility

+All inferred parsers will generate code with absolute type path, so there is no need to add `use` statements for them.
+However, if you use any combinator directly (or in a `Parse` statement, for ex.), it has to be imported as usual.

+That is probably not going to change, since
+* a proc_macro cannot export items other than functions tagged with `#[proc_macro_derive]`
+* there are variants of combinators with the same names (complete/streaming, bits/bytes), so re-exporting them would create side-effects.

 ## Debug tips

 * If the generated parser does not compile, add `#[nom(DebugDerive)]` to the structure.